A homeless youth is styled for a future interview.

 Every year our neighborhood of Ballard does a little something different for Black Friday.
 Local shops and businesses donate a portion of their Friday sales to a local charity.
-This year re-souL has partnered with YouthCare.
-In addition to donating a portion of our sales for the day, we will be kicking off our shoe drive to help collect shoes for homeless youth in need.
+This will be our second year partnering with YouthCare.
+In addition to donating 5% of our sales for the day, we will be kicking off a weekend clothing and shoe drive to help collect needed items for homeless youth.

-Unfortunately, Seattle is experiencing a rise of homeless people living on the streets.
+Unfortunately, Seattle is experiencing a rise of homeless people throughout the city.
 Each night in Seattle, up to 1,000 young people have no safe place to sleep.
 With over 40 years of experience, YouthCare builds confidence and self-sufficiency for homeless youth by providing outreach, basic services, emergency shelter, housing, counseling, education and employment training.

 Facts about Youth Homelessness